-2018 has been a year of growth and success for the International Neuroendocrine Cancer Alliance (INCA), as we strive for better research, standards of care, treatment and outcomes for NET patients around the world.
+2018 has been a year of growth and success for the International Neuroendocrine Cancer Alliance (INCA), as we strive for better research, standards of care, treatment and outcomes for Neuroendocrine Cancer patients around the world.
 Collaboration is the key principle underlying INCA work.
-Being an umbrella organisation of 20 patient advocacy and research groups from around the world, it is only by employing its network and effective partnerships with its constituents, that INCA can truly represent the global NET patient voice.
-As one of the INCA founding members, NET Patient Foundation UK has contributed massively with its knowledge, experience and commitment, to asserting INCA’s role over the years.
+Being an umbrella organisation of 20 patient advocacy and research groups from around the world, it is only by employing its network and effective partnerships with its constituents, that INCA can truly represent the global Neuroendocrine Cancer patient voice.
+As one of the INCA founding members, Neuroendocrine Cancer UK (formerly NET Patient Foundation) has contributed massively with its knowledge, experience and commitment, to asserting INCA’s role over the years.

 World NET Cancer Day 2018 reached an even larger audience than ever before through more translations and reinvigorated website, and provided a fantastic platform for patients and carers from around the globe to get involved and talk about NETs. #Letstalkaboutnets, which has built significant momentum over the 3 years of consistent effort, generated over 12 million impressions across Facebook, Twitter and Instagram in the 2 weeks leading to NET Cancer Day.